s0rta/revengate-new/roadmap.md

 - [ ] style UI with Godot theme
   - [ ] non actions are easily distinguished from turn-ending action
 - [ ] help screen with contextual content
-- [ ] splash image as start screen background
+- [ ] splash image as the start screen background

+Builder:
+- [ ] mazes can fill arbitrary areas of a board

+## v??? – when Godot 4 enables the Android gestures recognition
+- [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]
+- [ ] pinch to zoom

 ## v1.0
+- [ ] release on F-Droid
 - [ ] saved games
 - [ ] Lyon overworld
 - [ ] A Fight for Fumes campaign